ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 Options:

     -i			- Interactive mode.
 Prompts the user for commands.
-	-p			- Programming mode.
-Reads a data JSON from stdin and programs the key-value pairs to the device.
     -p=<path>	- Programming mode.
 Reads a data JSON from the specified path and programs the key-value pairs to the device.
+If no path is specified, the file is read from stdin.
+    -v			- Verbose.
+Enables more verbose output to stderr for debugging.
+    -h			- Help.
+Prints this text.
 ```

 This program is used to program a device's EEPROM via CAN bus.

 ## Compilation

 Use ```make``` to compile all of the programs.

 Use ```make bin\<Executable File>``` to compile a specific program.